developer-soni/Fruit-Slice-Game/README.md

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

 ## Description
 I have created a Fruit Slice Game using jQuery and basic HTML and CSS.
 The game starts with a home screen and 3 Lives.
 The score increases as you keep slicing the fruits.
-Integrated jQuery and AJAX calls in web applications to enhance functionality, and user experience in games for kids.
+Integrated jQuery and AJAX calls in the web application to enhance functionality, and user experience for kids.

 ## Gameplay